Please note our GP practices will be closed on December 25th and 26th 2024 for Christmas Day and Boxing Day

-Please note our practices are currently experiencing a clinical system outage.
+Please note our practices are currently experiencing an internet outage.
 There may be a delay in us answering your request.

 Every year we report our gender pay gap, which shows the difference between the average earnings of men and women.